hamvocke/spring-testing/README.md

 ```

 ### 3. Start a PostgreSQL database
+The easiest way is to use the provided `startDatabase.sh` script.
+This script starts a Docker container which contains a database with the following configuration:

+  * port: `1543`
+  * username: `postgres`
+  * password: `password`
+  * database name: `postgres`

+If you don't want to use the script make sure to have a database with the same configuration or modify your `application.properties`.

 ### 4. Run the Application
 Once you've provided the API key and started a PostgreSQL database you can run the application using